ankane/field_test/README.md

       - 10
 ```

-If the dashboard gets slow, you can speed it up with:
+If the dashboard gets slow, you can make it faster with:

 ```yml
 cache: true
 ```

+This will use the Rails cache to speed up winning probability calculations.

 ## Funnels